 THE DAY IS June 6, 2018.
 I decided to write the closing chapter of this book on the two-year anniversary of a day that transformed my life.
 The time is 4:32 am.
 I stand beside my aunt’s newly constructed boathouse overlooking a wooded landscape I thought would present a sudden sunrise to help me discover the words to finish this book.

+When I decided two months ago to schedule a personal day to write this final chapter I anticipated watching the morning sun coming over the horizon just as I did almost two years ago.
 However, as I stand underneath another midsummer rainfall, I realize the sun is not happening today.
-I have already drafted a couple of short paragraphs to spark my imagination, but I intend to write this entire chapter as I stand at this moment.
+I already drafted a few short paragraphs to spark my imagination, but I intend to write this entire chapter as I stand at this moment.

 Today is a day of reflection, another moment of silent contemplation.
 It’s been almost six months since I first said the words I believe in God and in the process of writing this book my reformed faith is stronger than ever.
-I have no idea what today is going to bring, but I am confident the unifying force I have chosen to embrace will give me the direction to finish this book.
+I have no idea what today is going to bring, but I am confident the unifying force I have chosen to embrace will give me the strength to finish this book.

-The cold northwesterly wind is driving the damp drizzle into my face as my tired hands tremble to type this sentence.
+The cold northwesterly wind is driving the damp drizzle into my face while my tired hands tremble to type this sentence.
 The morning song composed by the surrounding birds is starting to fuel my words.

 Although darkness and drizzle surround my innermost thoughts, you need not worry about me because you cannot see what is about to come over the horizon.

 Over the last couple of years, a blackbird had presented himself to me in moments when I needed inspiration.
 I didn’t ask for the bird to join me in those moments, but today is a new day.
 Unlike the other three times, I already asked him to come.